-- 6 In the Public Status dialog box, on the General tab, click Properties. - 7 In the Public Properties dialog box, on the General tab: - Select the Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6) check box, depending on which protocol your network is using. - Click Properties. - 8 Select the Use the following DNS server addresses option. - Verify the correct value for the IP address of the DNS server.
-9 - 10 Click Advanced. - 11 In the DNS tab, make sure that the Register this connection's address in DNS check box is selected.

-- 12 Make sure that the correct domain suffix is entered in the DNS suffix for this connection field. - 13 Click OK.
+- 6 In the Public Status dialog box, on the General tab, click Properties. - 7 In the Public Properties dialog box, on the General tab, select the appropriate IP version and then click Properties. - Select the Use the following DNS server addresses option. - 9 Verify the correct value for the IP address of the DNS server. - 10 Click Advanced. - 11 In the DNS tab, make sure that the Register this connection's address in DNS check box is selected. - 12 Make sure that the correct domain suffix is entered in the DNS suffix for this connection field. - 13 Click OK.